-Derivative instruments used in cash flow hedges that meet the criteria of a highly effective hedge are valued and reported in a manner that is consistent with the hedged asset or liability.
-The maximum length of time over which the Company is hedging its exposure to cashflows related to a deferred award program is 7 years.
+Derivative instruments that meet the criteria of a highly effective hedge are valued and reported in a manner that is consistent with the hedged asset or liability.
+For cash flow hedges, the maximum length of time over which the Company is hedging its exposure to cashflows related to a deferred award program is 7 years.